-We use "self-identified" since bots can easily masquerade as normal browsers, and simply saying "bots" might imply that we actually know whether the software is a bot or not.
+We use the term "self-identified" since bots can easily masquerade as human run browsers, and simply saying "bots" might imply that we actually know whether the software is a bot or not.

 What is the visitor doing?
 The visitor could be visiting a page (or page group), and you might want to customize the response based on the URL that is being visited.
 For example, maybe you want to craft a policy that any visitor can always visit the website's About page, but you might be pickier about access to the website's product pages.
 Alternatively, you can decide what should happen when a visitor encounters a CAPTCHA and fails it, ignores it, or successfully completes the challenge.